psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 [Install]
 WantedBy=multi-user.target
 ```
-You need to reload systemd to make the daemon aware of the new configuration.
+You need to reload `systemd` to make the daemon aware of the new configuration:
 ```bash
 assistant@linuxbabe:/srv$ sudo systemctl --system daemon-reload
 ```